The Hartford and Travelers Among Companies Offering Bonuses Due to New Tax Law

-“American workers will see bigger paychecks soon and keep more of their hard-earned money,” he stated.
-“Our economy will continue to grow faster than it has in many years…”
+“Our economy will continue to grow faster than it has in many years…” he stated.

 The New York Times reports that AT&T, Southwest Airlines, Comcast and American Airlines are among additional companies offering $1,000 bonuses to some employees.

-While Insurance Journal previously reported that many in the property and casualty insurance industry expressed positivity about the outcome of the Tax Cuts & Jobs Act, some had mixed feelings regarding potential changes that could take place as a result.
+While Insurance Journal previously reported many in property and casualty insurance expressed positivity about the outcome of the Tax Cuts & Jobs Act, some had mixed feelings regarding potential changes that could take place as a result.

 Indeed, The National Association of Professional Insurance Agents (PIA) said in a published statement that although the Act will be overall positive for most PIA members, it could leave smaller businesses at a disadvantage.

 “While the bill provides provisions that will result in savings for some pass-through entities, the benefit is limited by an income threshold that will prevent some PIA members from benefitting from the maximum new deduction available to certain pass-throughs,” PIA stated.
 “As such, many may opt to reorganize as C corporations, a process that costs money and presents logistical and compliance issues that could be overly burdensome to small businesses.
 Furthermore, the benefit for pass-throughs, even at its most generous, is not permanent, which leaves small business owners at a disadvantage compared to large corporations.”